Skip to main content

 the concept.
 For that reason, SCHC avoids to signal explicitly the

-The Network Gateway, on the other hand, maintains multiple Instances,
+The Network Gateway, on the other hand, maintains multiple end

-one per SCHC Device.
-The Instance is derived from the lower layer,
+points, one per SCHC Device.
+The end point is derived from the lower

-typically the source of an incoming SCHC packet as a discriminator in
+layer, typically the source of an incoming SCHC packet as a

-The SCHC Packet is composed of a RuleID follows by the content
+When compressed, the SCHC Payload is composed of a RuleID followed by

-described in the Rule.
-The content may be a C/D packet, a F/R
+the content described in the Rule.
+The content may be a C/D packet,

-packet, a CORECONF_Management or a Non Compressed packet.
-As defined
+a F/R packet, a CORECONF_Management or a Non Compressed packet.
+As

 Compressed Header followed by the payload from the original packet.